RTTC Announces Winners of “What Rural Means to You” Image Contest

 FORHP Announces New Funding Opportunity for Rural Health Networks

-HRSA will be making approximately 20 awards of $100,000 each for a one-year period of performance to promote the development of integrated health care networks in order to a) achieve efficincies; b) expand access to, coordinate, and improve the quality of basic health care services, and c) strengthen the rural health care system as a whole Eligible applicants are domestic public and private, nonprofit and for-profit entities that can deliver services in HRSA designated rural areas, particularly for populations that have historically been underserved and have poor health outcomes.
+HRSA will be making approximately 20 awards of $100,000 each for a one-year period of performance to promote the development of integrated health care networks in order to a) achieve efficincies; b) expand access to, coordinate, and improve the quality of basic health care services, and c) strengthen the rural health care system as a whole Eligible applicants are domestic public and private, nonprofit and for-profit entities that can deliver services in HRSA designated rural areas, particularly for populations that have historically been under-resourced and have poor health outcomes.
 The applicant organization must represent a network that includes at least three or more health care provider organizations.
 There will be an hour long webinar on Wednesday, 11/17 at 3pm ET for those interested.
 Meeting ID: 161 864 4747; Participant Code: 81822150.
 A recording will be made available for those unable to attend.

 View Opportunity | GRANTS.GOV